Gordonby/ACS-K8S-Lab-L200/README.md

 * You can connect to the sock shop front end

-## Challenge 3 - Deploy the capture order container and mongo db
+## Challenge 3 - Deploy the capture order container and MongoDB

 Here we want you to
 1. Deploy a mongoDB single pod using a standard Helm chart
-1. Deploy the container *captureordertd*, populating the environment variables and expose the captureordertd container as a public endpoint by using a Service. (*Yaml writing time everyone!
+2. Deploy the container *captureordertd:v2*, populating the environment variables and expose the captureordertd:v2 container as a public endpoint by using a Service. (*Yaml writing time everyone!
 Notepad (or VS Code at the ready)*)
+3. You must deploy v2 of the captureordertd

 ### Success Criteria